htw-imi-showtime/showtime-website/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/_index.md

 {{<section title="Our Goal">}}
 With our application we want to offer trainees in metal workshops an additional and engaging safety training in virtual reality.
-This training illustrates dangerous situations by showing injuries that can occur when working with the machines as realistically as possible.
+This training illustrates dangerous situations by showing injuries that can occur when working with the machines as real as possible.

 **Achieving our goal means to make our users more perceptive towards hazard cues and possible risks while practicing their crafts(wo)manship.**
 {{</section>}}